Rook Piercing: Pain, Healing, Cost, Benefits, Jewelry, Risks, Aftercare

 Diameter

-Should you later wish to use rings in your rook piercing hole, the pieces will range between 3/16" (5mm) and 5/16" (8mm) in diameter.
+Should you later wish to use rings in your Rook piercing hole, the pieces will range between 3/16" (5mm) and 5/16" (8mm) in diameter.

 A good starting point would be 1/4" (6mm) if you want it to be comfortable and snug.
 You will need something closer to 5/16" (8mm) if your piercing hole sits higher up on the cartilage.